 Real gross domestic product (GDP) increased at an annual rate of 2.1 percent in the second quarter of 2023, according to the “second” estimate.
 In the first quarter, real GDP increased 2.0 percent.
 The increase in the second quarter primarily reflected increases in consumer spending and business investment that were partly offset by a decrease in exports.
 Imports, which are a subtraction in the calculation of GDP, decreased.

-- The increase in consumer spending reflected increases in services (led by food services and accommodations) and goods (led by other nondurable goods, notably pharmaceutical products, as well as clothing and footwear).
+- The increase in consumer spending reflected increases in both services (led by housing and utilities; transportation services; and health care) and goods (led by recreational goods and vehicles as well as gasoline and other energy goods).

-- The increase in business investment reflected increases in intellectual property products (led by research and development as well as software) and equipment (led by transportation equipment).
+- The increase in business investment reflected increases in equipment, structures, and intellectual property products.

 Updates to GDP

 The update from the “advance” estimate reflected downward revisions to inventory investment and business investment that were partly offset by upward revisions to state and local government spending, exports, consumer spending, federal government spending, and residential investment.
 Imports were revised up.

 For more information, read the full release.